bintlabs/python-sync-db/merge.md

 could happen if the server operations were performed directly, without checks.
 For example, attempting a server-sent update operation over an object already deleted locally would result in an error.
-On the other hand, if the 'rebase' notion were to be respected, the local delete operation would be performed last and the update sent from the server would be meaningless (although dbsync doesn't handle deletions that way).
+On the other hand, if the local operation were to be given priority, the (local) delete would be performed last and the update sent from the server would be ignored.
 Regardless of the actual conflict resolution, the case needs to be detected properly.

 These conflicts are 'over object identity' because they involve object existence.
 The other kind of conflicts resolved by dbsync are those